 Babajob acts as a scalable, sustainable, digital and replicable solution to both informal sector employers and job seekers.
 Our interviews have shown that hired job seekers on average report income increases of 20.1% and average decreases of 14 minutes per day in commute times.
 We have extensively studied the blue-collar employment process in India and created innovative mechanisms whereby users can register themselves on their mobiles or experienced users can register others.

-Babajob currently has a staff of 22, over registered 500,000 job seekers and 60,000 employers and operates in every state in India.
+Currently, Babajob has a staff of 240, over 3 million registered job seekers, 2.5 million job openings and operates in every state of India.

 The Why of Babajob